DataSF/datasf.github.io/_posts/blog/2015-05-13-raising-digital-barn.md

 ###Getting started
 One of the key parts of a strategic release is to bundle data with a product.
 This could be a website, a report, a study, or any product that helps frame and focus the activity around the data.
 In this case, we imagined a website that presented the portfolio of local policies that affect housing affordability in San Francisco in a clearer manner.

-With a concept and buy in from departmental [data stewards](link%20to%20data%20steward%20definition), Joy began work.
+With a concept and buy in from departments, Joy began work.
 Starting with paper prototypes and content drafts, the first push on code began during the 2014 [National Day of Civic Hacking](http://hackforchange.org) weekend in San Francisco.
 Working with local [Code for San Francisco](http://codeforsanfrancisco.org) volunteers ([read about our weekend](http://www.codeforamerica.org/blog/2014/06/24/peer-network-spotlight-joy-bonaguro/) ), the concept was fleshed out in code using the [Ruby on Rails framework](http://rubyonrails.org/).

 ###Changing technical direction
 The volunteer work was incredibly useful for crystallizing the concepts you see in the hub today like the data browser and policy pages.
 But we hit some challenges using Ruby on Rails for both a content management system (CMS) and to store data.